dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-In this example, the `MainPage` constructor receives a concrete type as an argument that's injected.
+In this example, the `MainPage` constructor requires a concrete type as an argument that's injected by another class.
 The only dependency in the `MainPage` class is on the `MainPageViewModel` type.
 Therefore, the `MainPage` class doesn't have any knowledge of the class that's responsible for instantiating the concrete type.

 In both cases, the class that's responsible for instantiating the dependencies, and inserting them into the dependent class, is known as the *dependency injection container*.

 Dependency injection containers reduce the coupling between objects by providing a facility to instantiate class instances and manage their lifetime based on the configuration of the container.
-During object creation, the container injects any dependencies that the object requires into it.
-If those dependencies have not yet been created, the container creates and resolves their dependencies first.
+During object creation, the container injects any dependencies that the object requires.
+If those dependencies haven't been created, the container creates and resolves their dependencies first.

 There are several advantages to using a dependency injection container: